-Source water provides water for public drinking water supplies and private water wells.
-Protecting source water also reduces risks to public health from exposures to contaminated water.
+Protecting source water reduces risks to public health from exposures to contaminated water.
 Protection of drinking water is everyone's responsibility.
 You can help protect your community's drinking water sources in several ways:

 - Eliminate excess use of lawn and garden fertilizers and pesticides.
-They contain hazardous chemicals that can reach your drinking water source. - Pick up after your pets. - Dispose of chemicals properly; take used motor oil to a recycling center.
+They contain hazardous chemicals that can reach your drinking water source. - Properly dispose of pharmaceutical products. - Pick up after your pets. - Dispose of chemicals properly.
+Read the product label to learn how to use and dispose of the products safely.
+Do not dump these products in toilets, on the ground or in the garbage can.
+Take these products to your local household hazardous waste drop off center.